gvsulib/library-Status/README.md

 Welcome to Library Status.
 The system status monitoring tool.

-We realized we did not have an accessible place for system issues to be known and reported.
-The solution was to create Library Status so all system issues could be reported and acknowledge in one simple status monitoring tool.
+We realized we needed an accessible place for system issues to be known and reported.
+The solution was to create Library Status so all system issues could be reported and acknowledge with one simple status monitoring tool.

 ## Installing
 1. Install status.sql